INDIVIDUAL HERBS

 • Do not use unless there is firm, stubborn accumulation.

-• Caution with Qi and Blood Deficiencies.
+• Caution with Qi and Blood Deficiency.

 INCOMPATIBILITIES